 At the end of the headphone amp reviews, be sure to check out our comprehensive buyer’s guide, headphone amp Q&A, how to connect your headphone amp, and safe headphone usage.
-Before we get into the best headphone amps of 2019, we answer a few questions about the different types of headphone amps and which you might be more inclined to choose.
+Before we get into the best headphone amps, we answer a few questions about the different types of headphone amps and which you might be more inclined to choose.

 The Microamp HA400 delivers some serious power.
 Even when recording loud instruments like drums, the volume won’t need to go past 60% or so.

 What is a headphone amp?